galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 {: .hands_on}

 First, we will evaluate the plot corresponding to the **RNA STAR** alignment scores (fig. 4), which will allow us to easily compare the samples to get an overview of the quality of the samples.
 As a general criteria, we can consider that good quality samples should have at least 75% of the reads uniquely mapped.
 In our case, of samples have unique mapping values over 90%.
+Most of the reads asigned to 'Unmapped: too short' are in fact mapping to other chromosomes.

 ![Figure 04.
 RNA STAR alignment stats plot](../../images/differential_isoform/star_alignment.png "RNA STAR alignment stats percentage plot.
 Note that STAR counts a paired-end read as one read.")